Stateside Puerto Ricans: Migration trends since 2000

-Florida witnessed an even larger increase than New York State between 2010 and 2013, from 847,550 in 2010 to 987,663 in 2013, with significant migration from Puerto Rico, as well as some migration from Chicago and New York to Florida.
-However, most of the Puerto Rican migration to Florida has been to the central portion of the state, surrounding Orlando.
+Florida witnessed a larger increase than New York State between 2010 and 2013, from 847,550 in 2010 to 987,663 in 2013, with significant migration from Puerto Rico, as well as some migration from Chicago and New York to Florida.
+Most of the Puerto Rican migration to Florida has been to the central portion of the state, surrounding Orlando.
 Orlando and to a lesser degree Philadelphia and Tampa have witnessed large increases in their Puerto Rican populations between 2010 and 2013 and now have some of the fastest growing Puerto Rican populations in the country.
 According to the Pew Research Center, Puerto Rican arrivals from the island since 2000 are also less well off than earlier migrants, with lower household incomes and a greater likelihood of living in poverty.
-After Hurricane Maria struck Puerto Rico in September 2017, devastating the infrastructure of the island, New York, Florida and New Jersey were expected to be the three likeliest destinations for Puerto Rican migrants to the U.S. mainland, when premised upon family ties.
+After Hurricane Maria struck Puerto Rico in September 2017, devastating the infrastructure of the island, New York, Florida and New Jersey were expected to be the three likeliest destinations for Puerto Rican migrants to the U.S. mainland when premised upon family ties.

-Since Hurricane Maria in September 2017, about 400,000 Puerto Ricans have left the island for the US mainland, either permanently or temporarily.
-Nearly half of which went to the state of Florida alone, especially to the metropolitan areas of Orlando and Miami, and to a lesser degree Tampa and Jacksonville.
-The other half are spreading out throughout the country, but went mostly to the metropolitan areas of Philadelphia, New York, Boston, Chicago, Cleveland and numerous smaller cities across the US Northeast.
-The 2017 population count was 5.5 million,.
+Since Hurricane Maria in September 2017, about 400,000 Puerto Ricans have left the island for the US mainland, either permanently or temporarily, nearly half of which went to the state of Florida alone, especially to the metropolitan areas of Orlando and Miami, and to a lesser degree Tampa and Jacksonville.
+The other half are spreading out throughout the country but went mostly to the metropolitan areas of Philadelphia, New York, Boston, Chicago, Cleveland and numerous smaller cities across the US Northeast.
+The 2017 total population count of stateside Puerto Ricans was 5.5 million.
 With the migration boom due to Hurricane Maria, as well as live births taken into account, the US Puerto Rican population is estimated at 5.8 million as of 2018.
-This drop in Puerto Rico's population resulting in the increase in the stateside Puerto Rican population, is the result of Hurricane Maria and other recent natural disasters, as well as economic decline on the island.
-However, many Puerto Ricans have since been moving back, though not enough to reverse the population decline in Puerto Rico.
+This drop in Puerto Rico's population resulting in the increase in the stateside Puerto Rican population, is the result of Hurricane Maria and other natural disasters, as well as economic decline on the island.
+Many Puerto Ricans have since been moving back, though not enough to reverse the population decline in Puerto Rico.

+There is also a growing number of Puerto Ricans living in military towns, such as Killeen (Texas), Columbus (Georgia), and the Hampton Roads metro area of Virginia.

 Concentration

 Residential segregation is a phenomenon characterizing many stateside Puerto Rican population concentrations.
-While blacks are the most residentially segregated group in the United States, a 2002 study shows that stateside Puerto Ricans are the most segregated among US Latinos.
+African-Americans are the most residentially segregated group in the United States, and a 2002 study shows that stateside Puerto Ricans are the most segregated among US Latinos.